Detailed Junior College Planning Timeline

 • STAY COMMITTED TO YOUR EXTRACURRICULARS & TRY NEW THINGS.
 Remain faithful to and continue to grow in your extracurriculars.
 Colleges want to see you can commit to and balance school and other responsibilities.
 It is also never too late to try something new!

 • CONTINUE UPDATING YOUR JOURNAL (CHRONICLING 9TH-12TH GRADES).
 Continue listing all extra-curricular activities, awards, and honors each year including summers.
 Be specific about the details of each.
 Record your time commitment, list your responsibilities with active verbs, and give a reflection about what you learned.
-This will help with future applications!
+This will help with future applications.

 Fall / Winter:

 • MEET WITH COLLEGE REPS.
 Plan for your opportunity to engage with Admissions Counselors representing your colleges of interest.
 You may do so during A.C. visits to HLS, College Fairs, or campus tours on the college/university of interest.
 Admission Counselors may track your engagement as demonstrated interest.
-Ask thoughtful and genuine questions, but be sure to check the school’s website FIRST for answers!
+Ask thoughtful and genuine questions, but be sure to check the school’s website FIRST for answers.

 • DETERMINE BEST TEST & MAKE A STUDY PLAN & TEST TAKING SCHEDULE: Evaluate your experience and scores of the PSAT vs. ACT.
 Determine whether your “best test” is the ACT or SAT.
 Utilizing this tool may help: Using PSAT to compare SAT and ACT.
 Make a testing plan to study for and continue to test with your determined “best test”.